 Bangladesh, known for its extensive river network, is home to approximately 700 rivers, including tributaries, with a total length of around 24,140 km.
 The country's strategic position, skilled labor force, and vast river system have contributed to the growth of its shipbuilding industry, which has seen significant development in the past decade.
-Several shipyards in Bangladesh now can construct a variety of vessels, such as ocean-going ships, inland cargo vessels, and passenger ships, all meeting both local and international standards.
+Several shipyards in Bangladesh can now construct a variety of vessels, such as ocean-going ships, inland cargo vessels, and passenger ships, all meeting both local and international standards.

-Over 120 registered shipyards and 100 shipbuilders of various sizes are located largely along riverbanks in divisions such as Chittagong, Khulna, Barisal, and Dhaka (BIDA).
-Chittagong serves as a major shipbuilding center due to its proximity to the Bay of Bengal.
+Over 120 registered shipyards and 100 shipbuilders of various sizes are located largely along riverbanks in divisions such as Chattogram, Khulna, Barisal, and Dhaka (BIDA Website).
+Chattogram serves as a major shipbuilding center due to its proximity to the Bay of Bengal.
 Economic growth, infrastructure projects, and increased trade activities have contributed to a rise in the number of registered vessels in the country, with an annual growth rate exceeding 6% (Raju, 2023).
-The local shipbuilding industry is currently valued at approximately \$1 billion annually, and future demand is expected to align with continued economic progress.
-The industry's export capacity is estimated at 20 vessels per year, while domestically produced ships, such as multipurpose vessels, container ships, bulk carriers, tankers, dredgers, tugs, and passenger ferries, typically ranging from 1,000 dwt to 20,000 dwt (BIDA).
+The local shipbuilding industry is currently valued at approximately USD 1 billion annually, and future demand is expected to align with continued economic progress.
+The industry's export capacity is estimated at 20 vessels per year, while domestically produced ships, such as multipurpose vessels, container ships, bulk carriers, tankers, dredgers, tugs, and passenger ferries, typically ranging from 1,000 dwt to 20,000 dwt (BIDA Website).

-Provisional data from the Export Promotion Bureau (EPB) indicate that exports of ships, boats, and floating structures totaled USD 5.33 million for the fiscal year 2022-2023.
-The target for 2023-2024 has been set at \$6 million, signaling growth expectations in the maritime export sector.
+Provisional data from the Export Promotion Bureau (EPB Website) indicate that exports of ships, boats, and floating structures totaled USD 5.33 million for the fiscal year 2022-2023.
+The target for 2023-2024 has been set at USD 6.00 million, signaling growth expectations in the maritime export sector.
 The industry benefits from low labor costs, a skilled workforce, and a strategic position along major shipping route.
 Bangladesh's workforce is not only professional but also willing to work for wages lower than those in other countries.
 For instance, a study by Zakaria, Iqbal, and Hossain (2010) highlighted that, in 2010, shipyard workers in the United States earned about \$18 per hour, while their counterparts in countries like China, Italy, and South Korea, earned around \$5, \$8, and \$16 per hour, respectively.
 Japanese workers had the highest rate at \$25 per hour.
-In comparison, the average labor wage in Bangladesh for 2010, as collected from field data shown in Table 1.
+In comparison, the average labor wage in Bangladesh for 2010, was collected from field data.

-Zakaria, Ali, and Hossain (Zakaria et al., 2011) explained in their research paper that Bangladesh offered a competitive advantage due to its lower cost of human inputs and average labor rate is the cheapest for the case of Bangladeshi shipbuilding.
-On the other hand, the labor productivity of Bangladesh is the lowest.
-However, as the competitive price advantage gained from plentiful cheap labor may play a significant role in the lifecycle development of the shipbuilding industry as per historical trends, hence it was anticipated that the possibility of phasing in the shipbuilding industry in the foreseeable future in South Asian region including Bangladesh was found very bright.
+Zakaria, Ali, and Hossain (Zakaria et al., 2011) explained in their research paper that Bangladesh offered a competitive advantage due to its lower cost of human inputs and average labor rate.
+The competitive price advantage may play a significant role in the lifecycle development of the shipbuilding industry as per historical trends; hence it was anticipated that the possibility of phasing in the shipbuilding industry in the foreseeable future in South Asian region including Bangladesh was found very bright.